 If you happen to find yourself down in Fushimi-ku Ward, perhaps to visit the Antique Grand Fair at Pulse Plaza next door, you might drop into this small but interesting gallery.
 The Kyocera Corporation is one of Kyoto’s (and Japan’s) most dynamic corporations, and the history of the company and their products is surprisingly engaging and well presented.
 In addition to corporate history, the gallery downstairs hosts a variety of changing shows.
 Check the website (below) to see what’s on while you are in time.

-The Kyocera Museum of Art
+Kyocera Gallery (formerly Kyocera Museum of Art)

 6 Takeda-tobadono-cho, Fushmi-ku

 Closed Saturday, Sunday and public holidays

 1-minute walk from Kyoto Pulse Plaza and Kyocera Bus Stop, Rakunan Express (R’EX) Bus from Kyoto Station Hachijo-guchi Exit or 15-minute walk from Takeda Station west exit, Karasuma subway line and Kintetsu line